 Why does Viessmann have a recall?

-No incidents or injuries have been reported at the time of this announcement (April 25, 2019).
+No incidents or injuries have been reported at the time of the recall announcement.

 Will it cost me anything to get my boiler repaired?

-Any cost associated with this recall will be covered by Viessmann.
+Any costs associated with this recall will be covered by Viessmann.
 This includes parts, replacement and labor.
 There will be no out-of-pocket cost to customers or licensed heating contractors that perform the necessary repair.

-If you choose to continue to run your boiler while you schedule your service with a licensed contractor, the technology inside the boiler is designed to safely shutdown the boiler should there be any danger.
+Your boiler is safe to operate while you schedule a service call.
+The technology inside the boiler is designed to safely shutdown the boiler should there be any danger.
 Please schedule a service call as soon as possible.